Your dog has a big personality, and they're expressing it even when they sleeps.

 Tummy sleepers may be timid around new people or react negatively to unfamiliar situations, but they're also gentle and energetic when around their family.

-Your dog may assume only one of these doggy sleeping positions, but most often, dogs vary the way they sleep depending on their moods and comfort level.
+Your pup may assume only one of the ways dogs sleep, but most often, dogs vary the way they sleep depending on their moods and comfort level.
 Whether its belly up in their dog bed, or they're a burrower into a pet parent's newly-fluffed couch pillows, their sleep position says a lot about them.